ApexCalvin/Whispers.API/src/main/java/com/spit/Spit/API/repository/notes_repository.md

+`Data Access Object (DAO)`: A **design pattern** that abstracts and encapsulates all interactions with a data source, typically a database.
+The DAO pattern provides methods for performing **CRUD operations** (Create, Read, Update, Delete) and hides the complexity of database interactions behind an interface.

+DAO Implementation in Spring Boot:
+- `JpaRepository` extends `CrudRepository` and provides additional methods for pagination and sorting.
+It also supports JPQL (Java Persistence Query Language) and native SQL queries.
+  - provides built-in methods for common database operations like `save()`, `findAll()`, `delete()`
+  - Supports custom queries using annotations like `@Query`
+  - Automatically handles entity-to-database mapping

+- `EntityManager`: another way to handle data access in JPA.
+It offers more control over entity management and is particularly useful for complex or dynamic queries, as well as custom transactions.
+  - `private EntityManager entityManager;`

+In Spring Boot, DAOs are typically implemented as repositories or interfaces that extend Spring Data JPA's JpaRepository.
+JpaRepository is the preferred choice for creating DAOs due to its simplicity and seamless integration with Spring Data JPA.
+However, for more complex or dynamic queries that require greater control, EntityManager is a useful alternative.

+---

 `@Repository`:  indicates that the interface is a Spring Data repository and should be treated as a bean in the Spring context.
 It also enables exception translation, converting database-related exceptions into Spring’s DataAccessException.

 `extends JpaRepository`: a Spring Data JPA interface that provides methods for performing CRUD operations on an entity without needing to write any SQL or JPQL.